TwanWolthaus/ArduinoTemplates/README.md

 The Button is not very reliable, the RotaryEncoder is super reliable.

 Having trouble understanding update() of RotaryEncoder?
-This table shows what states it goes through during a rotation:
+This table shows what states it goes through during a rotation (view in raw mode):

 rotating cw:
-.        start              end
+         start              end
 stateSum   |  2  1  0  1  2  |
 direction  |  0  1  0 -1  0  |

 rotating ccw:
-.        start              end
+         start              end
 stateSum   |  2  1  0  1  2  |
 direction  |  0 -1  0  1  0  |